Constipation is a common problem that’s generally defined as having less than three bowel movements per week (1).

 Furthermore, unlike other types of meat, such as poultry and fish, red meat generally contains higher amounts of fat, and high-fat foods take longer for the body to digest.
 In some cases, this may increase the likelihood of constipation even further (

-Those with constipation may benefit from replacing the red meat in their diet with protein- and fiber-rich alternatives such as beans, lentils and peas.
+Those with constipation may benefit from replacing the red meat in their diet with protein- and fiber-rich alternatives such as beans, lentils, and peas.

-Summary: Red meat is generally high in fat and low in fiber, a nutrient combination that may increase the risk of constipation.
+Red meat is generally high in fat and low in fiber, a nutrient combination that may increase the risk of constipation.
 If you let red meat replace fiber-rich foods in your diet, it can increase the risk even further.

 Eating large or frequent portions of fried or fast foods may also increase the risk of constipation.